1. Websites covered

 8. Communications preferences

-SingleOps offers Visitors, Customers, and Attendees who provide contact information a means to choose how the Company uses the information provided.
-You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of the Company’s marketing emails.
-Additionally, you may send a request specifying your communications preferences to email@example.com Customers cannot opt out of receiving transactional emails related to their account with SingleOps or the Services.
+SingleOps offers Visitors, Customers, and Attendees a means to choose how SingleOps uses the information provided.
+You may manage your receipt of marketing and non-transactional communications by clicking on the “unsubscribe” link located on the bottom of SingleOps’s marketing emails.
+Additionally, you may send a request specifying your communications preferences to email@example.com.
+Customers cannot opt out of receiving transactional emails related to their account with SingleOps or the Services.

 Customers may update or change their registration information by editing their user or organization record.
 To update a user profile, please login to https://www.singleops.com with your SingleOps username and password and click “Admin” and then click “Users.”
 To update an organization’s information, please login to https://www.singleops.com with your SingleOps username and password and select “Admin” and then select “Company.”

 Attendees may update or change their registration information on the event’s Web site after logging in.
 To update Billing Information or have your registration information deleted, please email email@example.com.
-To discontinue your account and to have information you maintained in the Services returned to you, please email email@example.com.
-Requests to access, change, or delete your information will be handled within 30 days.
+To discontinue your account and to have information you maintained in the Services returned to you, please email firstname.lastname@example.org.
+SingleOps will endeavor to respond to your requests to access, change, or delete your information within 30 days.

-Because the Company uses the Services to maintain Data About SingleOps Customers and Data About SingleOps Attendees, this information, which is stored in the Services, is secured in the same manner as described above for Customer Data.
+Because SingleOps uses the Services to maintain Customer Data and Attendee Data, this information, which is stored in the Services, is secured in the same manner as described above for Customer Data.